logo

 Clever Campers Start with Curious Minds!

-Get ready for an unforgettable season of exploration:
+Get ready for an unforgettable season of exploration!

-Register School’s Out Camps here.
+Register for School's Out @ SCI Camps

 Have questions?
 We’re here to help!
-Email us at scicamps@sciowa.org.

 Become a member and save.